h2a-dev/w3a/ama/09062025/ama_summary.md

 ## Q&A Highlights

 ### On Security
-- Bunny and Delta Prime hacks discussed - neither were T1 protocols
+- Bunny and Delta Prime hacks discussed - neither were Tier 1 protocols
 - UST collapse mentioned as learning experience
 - Emphasis on sticking to battle-tested protocols